Vivek5287445/Music-Player/README.md

 # Music-Player

 Just a Music Player.
+This is a command line music Player, you can run your music directly from terminal

-Only mp3 files are supported.
+Currently only mp3 files are supported.

-You can use this java program to play music from terminal.

 Import the project to eclipse IDE to edit the source code.